Iosefo Masi

 Iosefo Masikau Baleiwairiki also known as either Iosefo Masikau or Iosefo Masi (born 9 May 1998) is a Fijian professional rugby union footballer who plays for the Fijian Drua in the Super Rugby.
+Known for repeatedly slicing his way through the opposition defensive line has earned him the nickname, the "Slice Man".
+He signed for Top 14 side Lyon in 2025.

 He is a former rugby sevens player, winning a gold medal for Fiji at the 2020 Summer Olympics.
 He won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

 Career

 Rugby Sevens

-He was selected to the national team after his impressive performances at the 2020 Fiji Bitter Marist 7s tournament where he also scored a hattrick in one of the matches.
+Masi was selected to the national team after his impressive performances at the 2020 Fiji Bitter Marist 7s tournament where he also scored a hat-trick in one of the matches.

-He made his debut appearance at the Olympics representing Fiji at the 2020 Summer Olympics.
-He was selected in Fijian squad to compete at the 2020 Summer Olympics in the men's rugby sevens tournament.
+Masi made his debut appearance at the Olympic Games in 2020 representing Fiji in the men's rugby sevens tournament.
+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.

 Rugby League

-On 20 September 2021, Masikau signed with the North Queensland Cowboys in the National Rugby League on a train and replacement contract.
-He trained with the Cowboys' NRL squad and played the Townsville Blackhawks in the Queensland Cup in 2022.
+On 20 September 2021, Masi signed with the Townsville-based North Queensland Cowboys in the National Rugby League (NRL) on a train and replacement contract.
+He trained with the Cowboys' NRL squad and played with the Townsville Blackhawks in the Queensland Cup in 2022.

 Rugby Union

-In 2022, Masikau returned to rugby union, joining the Fijian Drua.
+In 2022, Masi returned to rugby union, joining the Fijian Drua.